k98kurz/tapescript/readme.md

 python tests/test_e2e_extensions.py
 ```

-There are currently 267 tests and 107 test vectors used for validating the ops,
+There are currently 270 tests and 107 test vectors used for validating the ops,
 compiler, decompiler, and script running functions.
 This includes 3 e2e tests
 for a proof-of-concept implementation of the eltoo payment channel protocol, and
 e2e tests combining the anonymous multi-hop lock (AMHL) system with adapter
 signatures, as well as tests for the contract system, signature extension
 plugins, hard-forks, and the soft-fork system.
-There are an additional 8
+There are also 8 security tests,
-security tests, including a test proving the one-way homomorphic quality of
+including a test proving the one-way homomorphic quality of ed25519 and a test
-ed25519 and a test proving that all symmetric script trees share the same root.
+proving that all symmetric script trees share the same root.

 ## Contributing